starsimhub/mighti/README.md

 Usage and documentation
 -----------------------

-Documentation is not yet available, but please refer to the `tests/test_mighti.py` for a few examples of how to customize and run MIGHTI simulations.
+	•	To run demography-related modules (e.g., life expectancy, mortality): mighti_demography.py

+	•	To run disease-related simulations: python mighti_main.py

 Disclaimer
 ----------

-MIGHTI is under development and is not yet fit for general use.
+MIGHTI is under active development and not yet intended for general use.
+Interfaces, features, and outputs may change.